Homemade Bread Basics

 For starters, I bought a mill.
 A mill basically is the size of a large food processor and that is what you use to mill your wheat.

 At first I used my kitchenaid mixer for making two loaves at a time.
-But I had several friends with five loaf mixers and I eventually graduated up to that size.
+But I had several friends with Bosch Mixers and I eventually graduated up to that size.

 I purchase three kinds of wheat: